When Aeoniums Get Leggy

 Got leggy succulents?
 Off with their heads!

-I prune my arboreal aeoniums (those in the species arboreum, meaning "tree-like" or "trunk-forming") when they start to look shabby: Every three or four years.
-In the video you'll see how I snap off the rosettes and use them to create a lovely container garden.
-The same method is suitable for all stem succulents.
+In the video you'll see me snap off the rosettes and use them to create a container garden---a method that's also suitable for other stem succulents.

 Related Info on This Site